inspiros/lantorch/README.md

 </table>

 [^1]: These graphs are not precise.
-It assumes that the latency of other elements in the pipeline and cross-thread communication is _negligible_.
+They assume that the latency of other elements in the pipeline and cross-thread communication is _negligible_.

 For the clinical use case in my project, LibTorch is the clear victor after the first bullet point.